reaching for support shouldn’t feel complicated.

 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises.

 • Healing doesn’t happen in occasional bursts — it happens in relationship, in rhythm, and in the steady practice of showing up for yourself.
-Our ShowUp Consistent Care model is built around that truth.
-Rather than offering therapy in a sporadic or “as-needed” way (which often leaves clients feeling stuck or starting over), we prioritize regular, reliable sessions that create momentum and help you build real change over time.
+Rather than offering therapy in a sporadic way (which can sometimes leave you feeling like you’re just "catching up" instead of moving forward), we prioritize regular, reliable sessions that create momentum and help you build real change over time.

-Consistency is an act of care — and in many ways, an act of resistance.
-In a world that constantly pulls our attention in a million directions, carving out protected time for your emotional well-being is powerful.
-Consistent weekly sessions allow your therapist to stay attuned to your experiences, notice shifts more quickly, and support you with depth instead of just crisis management.
-It also means you’re not doing all the work alone between sessions; you have a teammate walking with you.
+Consistency is an act of care, and in many ways, an act of resistance.
+In a world that pulls our attention in a million directions, carving out protected time for your emotional well-being is powerful.
+Consistent weekly sessions allow your therapist to stay attuned to your experiences, notice big feelings as they arise, and support you with real depth instead of just crisis management.
+It means you have a teammate walking with you, so you don't have to carry the heavy stuff alone between sessions.

-To make this possible, the model includes a set number of cancellations each year.
-This gives clients flexibility for life’s inevitable disruptions while still maintaining the steadiness needed for meaningful therapeutic work.
-Your therapist will review the specifics with you so you know exactly what to expect.
+To make this possible, our ShowUp Consistent Care model includes a set amount of flexibility for life’s inevitable disruptions.
+This is designed to give you grace when things come up while still protecting the steadiness needed for the work to actually feel effective.
+Our Care Coordinator will talk you through the specifics so you know exactly what to expect.

-At its core, ShowUp Consistent Care is about honoring your growth, not rushing it.
-It’s designed to help you feel supported, grounded, and connected — not just during the hardest moments, but throughout the ongoing process of becoming who you want to be.
-If you have questions about how this model works or how it might fit your life, we’re always here to talk it through with you.
+At its core, this is about honoring your growth, not rushing it.
+It’s designed to help you feel supported, grounded, and connected—not just during the hardest moments, but throughout the ongoing process of becoming who you are.
+If you're wondering how this rhythm might fit into your actual, messy life, we’re always here to talk it through with you.

 • While we are out-of-network with insurance plans, many insurers offer partial reimbursement for our sessions.
 If you would like to take advantage of your available insurance benefits, we will provide you with a monthly superbill that can be submitted to your insurance company.